sliu126/idiosyncrasies_chinese_classifiers/README.md

-# idiosyncrasies_chinese_classifiers
+# On the Idiosyncrasies of the Mandarin Chinese Classifier System
-Code and data for [On the Idiosyncrasies of the Mandarin Chinese Classifier System](https://arxiv.org/abs/1902.10193).
+Code and data for [On the Idiosyncrasies of the Mandarin Chinese Classifier System (NAACL 2019)](https://arxiv.org/abs/1902.10193).

 ## Code Dependencies
 The code needs to be run in Python3.
 Packages that need to be installed are pickle, tqdm and nltk.